romaricpascal/romaricpascal.is/content/posts/in-the-right-place.md

 ---
 date: 2020-06-19
-title: Setting the right URL
+title: In the right place
 type: post
 layout: post.pug
 ---
 Pages using the `--fr` suffix to show they're in French need to be moved in the right place.
-Take the `a/blog-entry--fr.md`, for example.
-Instead of landing in `site/a/blog-entry--fr/index.html` ([remember the permalink][permalink-article]), it needs to be output to `site/fr/a/blog-entry/index.html`.
+Take the `blog-entry--fr.md`, for example.
+Instead of landing in `site/blog-entry--fr/index.html` ([remember the permalink][permalink-article]), it needs to be output to `site/fr/blog-entry/index.html`.

-Even better if we can rename the `blog-entry` to a French translation, say `article`.
+Even better if we can rename the `blog-entry` to a French translation, to land at `site/fr/article/index.html`.
 But let's leave that last bit aside for now, start with the base of the feature and build on it.

 A two step process
 ---

 Putting the files in the right place requires two things:

-1. Computing the (possibly new) output path for the file, based on its language and translation key
+1. Computing the output path for the file, based on its language and translation key
 2. "Moving" the file to its final location, which, for Metalsmith, means setting it to the right key in the `files` object.

 The first one needs to happen early-ish.
 This will allow to grab the computed path to generate links.
 However, `metalsmith-in-place` will use the original file extension to pick-up that it needs to process the Markdown into HTML.
 If we move the file too early, it'll just not process it.